AAA3A-AAA3A/AAA3A-cogs/clearchannel/README.rst

 About this cog
 --------------

-A cog to transfer all messages channel in a other channel.
+A cog to transfer all messages channel in a other channel!

 --------
 Commands